snonux/gemtexter/README.md

 ## Finito

-After running `./gemtexter --genreate` you will have all static files ready to be published.
+After running `./gemtexter --generate` you will have all static files ready to be published.
 But before you do that you could preview the content with `firefox ../buetow.org-content/html/index.html` or `glow ../buetow.org-content/md/index.md` (you get the idea).

 Have also a look at the generated `atom.xml` files.
 They make sense (at least) for Gemtext and HTML.